AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 aliciaoldham:x:49002:49002:aliciaoldham:/nonexistent:/bin/false
 ```

 Notice that this text is structured, and it's structured the same way `john` expects it to be.
-At the start of each line is a username, and the values are delimeted by colons.
+At the start of each line is a username, and the values are delimited by colons.
 In database lingo, we call each line a *record*, and the positions in the record containing values are called *fields*.
 The fields are demarcated by the *field separater* (the colon, `:`, for this database).
 This is why the `passwd` file is sometimes also called the `passwd` *database*.

 The `shadow` file is structured in the same way.
 Here is Tyrell Wellick's entry in the `shadow` file: